Youth Network Project

 - Specific programming for established GSA (Gay-Straight Alliances) groups within schools

-- Youth Wellness Summit (May 2022): This youth summit will feature QTBIPOC facilitators and mental health care experts that centre conversations around community healing and building peer-to-peer support.
-Registration opens Spring 2022
+- Keeping Each Other Safe: Discussions on Community Wellness (May 2023): This youth event will feature QTBIPOC facilitators and mental health care experts that centre conversations around community healing and building peer-to-peer support.
+Registration opens Spring 2023

-- Resource guide for QTBIPOC youth and students providing them with culturally-affirming supports available to them locally, provincially, and federally.
+- Resource guide for QTBIPOC youth and students, providing culturally-affirming supports available locally, provincially, and federally.